moonwhaler/comfyui-seedvr2-tilingupscaler/README.md

 - **Memory Optimized**: Prevents OOM errors using configurable tile-based upscaling
 - **SeedVR2 Integration**: Works with all SeedVR2 model variants (3B/7B, FP16/FP8, Sharp versions)
 - **Advanced Tiling**: Linear and Chess tiling strategies with configurable overlap

+## How It Works

+1. Input image is divided into overlapping tiles
+2. Each tile is upscaled using SeedVR2 to a fixed resolution
+3. Upscaled tiles are resized to their final target dimensions
+4. **Detail-Preserving Stitching**:
+   - **Zero-blur mode**: Mathematical pixel averaging for seamless blending without detail loss
+   - **Smart blur mode**: Controlled blur only at tile boundaries (max 3 pixels)

+## A personal suggestion

+I also included example workflows (in the 'workflows' directory).
+Use the the advanced workflow for even better outputs.
+This one will do a first pass with the regular SeedVR2 node and then pass that output to a second pass, which does the tiled upscaling.
+The advanced workflow uses one of my other nodes from the "moonpack" (ProportionalDimension, https://github.com/moonwhaler/comfyui-moonpack).

+### But why?

+A little "trick" is to downscale the image (yes, we degrade quality at first) and add static noise (which provides variance when upscaling).
+After that the upscale is able to "create" finer details.
+The downside is that the original image is altered more.
+You can play around with this using the provided "switches" in the advanced workflow (less downscale, less new details, but more true to the original image - add more noise to get more variance in finer parts of the image).

+In my tests the results were sometimes exceptional, sometimes "meh", depending on what I wanted to get (illustrations, portraits etc.).
+This also depends on the seed.
+I suggest using a random one to get slightly altered outputs - or a fixed one to compare changes.

 ## Installation